-6. Social Media Connections

-Adult Participants, except those with a Dual Relationship or who meet the Close-in-Age

-Exception, are not permitted to maintain private social media connections with Minor

-Athletes and must discontinue existing social media connections with Minor Athletes.

-U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies the following Transportation policy

-TRANSPORTATION

-USA Volleyball, RVAs and USAV member clubs, as well as all Adult Participants, shall comply with travel, except if:

-- 1. Transportation - a.
-An Adult Participant cannot transport a Minor Athlete one-on-one during In-Program
+6. Social Media Connections Adult Participants, except those with a Dual Relationship or who meet the Closein-Age Exception, are not permitted to maintain private social media connections with Minor Athletes and must discontinue existing social media connections with Minor Athletes.
+U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies TRANSPORTATION USA Volleyball, RVAs and USAV member clubs, as well as all Adult Participants, shall comply with the following Transportation policy A. Mandatory Components 1.
+Transportation a.
+An Adult Participant cannot transport a Minor Athlete one-on-one during In-Program travel, except if:

-- i.
-A Dual Relationship exists; or - ii.
-The Close-in-Age Exception applies; or - iii.
-A Minor Athlete needs a Personal Care Assistant and: - (1) the Minor Athlete's parent/guardian has provided written consent to USA Volleyball, the Region or Club for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with USA Volleyball's screening policy; or - iv.
-The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian. - b.
-Minor Athlete(s) or their parent/guardian can withdraw consent at any time. - c.
-An Adult Participant meets the In-Program transportation requirements if the Adult

-Participant is accompanied by another Adult Participant or at least two minors.

-- d.
-Written consent from a Minor Athlete's parent/guardian is required for all transportation sanctioned by USA Volleyball, the Region, or Club at least annually. - 2.
-Shared or Carpool Travel Arrangement drop off their Minor Athlete last in any shared or carpool travel arrangement.
+i.
+A Dual Relationship exists; or

+ii.
+The Close-in-Age Exception applies; or

+iii.
+A Minor Athlete needs a Personal Care Assistant and:

+(1) the Minor Athlete's parent/guardian has provided written consent to USA Volleyball, the Region or Club for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and (3) the Adult Participant Personal Care Assistant has complied with USA Volleyball's screening policy; or iv.
+The Adult Participant has advance, written consent to transport the Minor Athlete one-on-one obtained at least annually from the Minor Athlete's parent/guardian. b.
+Minor Athlete(s) or their parent/guardian can withdraw consent at any time. c.
+An Adult Participant meets the In-Program transportation requirements if the Adult Participant is accompanied by another Adult Participant or at least two minors. d.
+Written consent from a Minor Athlete's parent/guardian is required for all transportation sanctioned by USA Volleyball, the Region, or Club at least annually.
+2. Shared or Carpool Travel Arrangement USA Volleyball mandates parents/guardians to pick up their Minor Athlete first and drop off their Minor Athlete last in any shared or carpool travel arrangement.
+U.S. Center for SafeSport: 2022 Minor Athlete Abuse Prevention Policies LODGING USA Volleyball, RVAs and USAV member clubs, as well as all Adult Participants, shall comply with the following Lodging policy A. Mandatory Components 1.
+Hotel Rooms and Other Sleeping Arrangements a.
+All In-Program Contact at a hotel or lodging site between an Adult Participant and a Minor Athlete must be observable and interruptible, and an Adult Participant cannot share a hotel room or otherwise sleep in the same room with a Minor Athlete(s), except if: